devhaiderali/java-script-learn-everything/Lesson-1/1-Variable-Declarations.md

 **Real‐life Example:**
 You have a big playroom.
 You drop a box labeled “LEGOs” anywhere in the playroom, and it’s always reachable.
 You could even drop another “LEGOs” box and JavaScript won’t mind.

-**NOTE:** Don't worry about the terms you dont know, just wait for next modules we'll teach you everything just be patient for now focus on concept.
+**NOTE:** Don't worry about the terms you dont know, just wait for next modules we'll teach you everything just be patient for now focus on given concepts.
 THANK YOU!

   **B. let**
 - Scope: let boxes live inside the smallest fence (a block) you create—like inside a circle you draw on the floor with chalk.
 Outside that circle, you can’t see or use that box.